 How to register a Party

-- Fill-out the “Private Event Registration” form (available here or outside A-22)
+- Fill-out the “Private Event Registration” form (available here or outside A-24)

-- Submit to Beth by 3pm On Thursday.
-All members of the suite must make a concerted effort to talk with Beth when dropping off the form, but all responsible hosts must be there.
+- Submit to Amanda by 12pm On Friday.
+All members of the suite must make a concerted effort to talk with the tutor on-call when dropping off the form, but all responsible hosts must be there.

-- When you submit the form to Beth, you will have a conversation about rules and expectations for party hosting.
-You may not leave your form without speaking to Beth.
-Feel free to email her (firstname.lastname@example.org) to set up an appointment.
-Tutors cannot register or approve parties.
+- When you submit the form to Amanda, you will have a conversation about rules and expectations for party hosting with the tutor on-call, and have them sign the form.
+You may not leave your form without a tutor signature.
+Feel free to email Amanda (firstname.lastname@example.org) to set up an appointment.

 - You must read over and be aware of the rules in the party guide.